Faculty & Guest Artists

 Joel Weszka (Chamber Music)

 Clarinetist Joel Weszka is an active and distinguished performing artist, promoting classical music in a variety of venues and musical contexts.
 Comfortable as solo, chamber, and orchestral musician, he made his Kennedy Center debut in 2012 with Trio INUENDI as winners of the Levine Chamber Competition.
 In addition to Millennium Stage (at the Kennedy Center), his 2012 schedule featured him repeatedly as recitalist and chamber musician in the Bulgarian Embassy, The Liriodendron Mansion, Ladew Gardens, The German Society of Philadelphia, Three Arts Club of Baltimore, The Walter’s Art Gallery, An Die Musik LIVE, and The Peabody Institute, as well as churches, retirement homes, and local schools.
 He is recorded with the Peabody Wind Ensemble in the world premiere of Judith Lang Zaimont’s Piano Concerto, as well as numerous concerts with Peabody’s two orchestras where he has frequently served as Principal Clarinet.
 He was recently selected as clarinetist with the Occasional Symphony, an innovative professional ensemble that programs concerts in non-traditional venues in and around Baltimore City, MD.
 Mr. Weszka has twice been a prize-winner in the Peggy Friedman-Gordon Competition (3rd: 2007 and 2008); he won the Maryland Distinguished Scholar Talent in the Arts Award (First prize, awarded as scholarship 2007 – 2011), and has held the Jane Emel Donato Endowed Scholarship for the duration of his education at The Peabody Institute.
 There he placed 3rd in the Conservatory's Yale Gordon Concerto Competition in 2013.
 He has performed with the Bay View Wind Quintet and has been invited to return as Guest Artist at the International Institute and Festival USA where his first summer appointment culminated in a series of concerts in Maryland and Pennsylvania.
 Supporting the variety of his performing capacities, Mr. Weszka has performed in masterclasses for the artists James Campbell, David Jones, Ed Walters, and Ralph Skiano.
 He maintains a private studio in his hometown and has given masterclasses to local schools in Harford County, MD.
 He holds the B.M., M.M., and G.P.D. from The Peabody Institute where he was a scholarship student of Anthony McGill.
-In 2013 he will begin Doctoral studies at Temple University in the studio of Ricardo Morales.
+In 2013 he began Doctoral studies at Temple University in the studio of Ricardo Morales.

 Frederick Minger (Piano)